nejyeah/DeepPicker-python/README.md

 ### 6.2 cooperate with Relion 2D classification
 This is a practical way to do the particle picking cooperating with Relion 2D classification.

 Step 1, before doing the automatic picking job, a pre-trained model is needed.
 Here we have offered a demo model in './trained_model/model_demo_type3'.
-It was trained in a cross-molecule manner (see Section 3.2) with three kinds of molecules, TRPV1, gammas-secretase and spliceosome.
+It was trained in a cross-molecule manner with three types of molecules, including TRPV1, gammas-secretase and spliceosome.
 And the number of positive samples for training is 30,000.
-You can either do your automatic picking job based on this model or train your own model based on more kinds of molecules and more training samples (see Section 3.2).
+You can either do your automatic picking job based on this model or train your own model based on more kinds of molecules and more training samples.
 After you get a pre-trained model, do the automatic particle picking job.

     python autoPick.py --inputDir 'Your_mrc_file_DIR' --pre_trained_model './trained_model/model_demo_type3' --particle_size Your_particle_size --mrc_number 100 --outputDir '../autopick-results-by-demo-type3' --coordinate_symbol '_cnnPick' --threshold 0.4